Hill Country Classical Guitar Ensemble Festival and Competition

 March 8 and 9, 2019

 This festival will be held at the beautiful Texas State University – San Marcos campus.
 This is a national competition and is open to high school students, college level students and independent studios of high school classification in an effort to bring like-minded individuals together to celebrate guitar and strive for excellence in performance.
-These performances will be adjudicated by a prestigious panel of judges including Tony Morris, Mike Chapdelaine, and other accomplished instrumentalists.
+These performances will be adjudicated by a prestigious panel of judges including Tony Morris, Chad Ibison, and Janet Grohovac.

-Stellar and award-winning classical guitarist, Chad Ibison, will be featured on the evening of the 5th.
-The dazzling Hanser-McClellan Guitar Duo will close the festival with their captivating blend of lyricism and virtuosity on the evening of the 6th.
+Stellar and award-winning classical guitarist, Chad Ibison, will be featured on the evening of the 8th.
+The dazzling Texas Guitar Quartet will close the festival with their captivating blend of lyricism and virtuosity on the evening of the 9th.
 These guest artists will be giving masterclasses on the day of the competition.
 There are a limited number of masterclass spaces available.
 Positions will be granted to early registrants.

 A vendor fair will also be present at our festival that will include luthiers and publishers.

 Registration will open on Saturday morning at 8:00 am (March 9) and remain open until 9:30 am.
 Competition performances will begin at 9:00 am and continue throughout the day until 5:00 pm with a break for lunch.

 Twenty-five institutions will be accepted.
 No more institutions will be accepted after twenty-five.

 Pricing and deadlines for registration and masterclasses are located on the registration form.
 See below.